 In 2018, Mr. Philips continued his representation of high level clients, successfully negotiating against one of the world's largest film and television studios on behalf of its senior executive client, whose employment with the studio became the subject of dispute.
 Mr. Philips was able to achieve a resolution for his client that ended the discord short of litigation, and on terms highly favorable to the studio executive.

 Mr. Philips has also represented many business owners in entity formations and transactions, as well as in intellectual property and business litigation, and presently represents several music clients, from Grammy winners with label deals to young musicians beginning their careers in independent recording and production.

 He has been invited to speak at legal education seminars for other attorneys, has appeared as a guest legal analyst on several television programs, and has written numerous articles for nationally distributed business publications on topics of state and federal business law.

 Mr. Philips is a member of the State Bar of California, the American Bar Association, the Los Angeles County Bar Association, and the Beverly Hills Bar Association, and sits on the Board of Directors of the JordanStrong Foundation, a California-based non-profit foundation focused on anti-bullying efforts and education.

-In his spare time, Mr. Philips is happily busy with his family, which includes three teenagers at home and two in college.
-He is an avid music, basketball and football fan, hopeful amateur drummer, and snowboarder.
+In his spare time, Mr. Philips is happily busy with his family, which includes his better half Brooke, one teenager at home, and four in college.
+He is an avid music, basketball and football fan, hopeful amateur drummer, snowboarder, and voice artist.